powenn/pinera1n/README.md

 cd checkra1n
 sudo ./checkra1n
 ```
-if you are on untested version or something need to configure ,you can do that with optional,and you should see the start button avaliable,and follow checkra1n to complete jaibreak
+if you are on untested version or something need to configure ,you can do that with optional,and you should see the start button avaliable,and follow checkra1n to complete jaibreak,if you want odysseyra1n ,don't open checkra1n ,and keep going

+## If want odysseyra1n then keep going
+quit checkra1n on pinephone and don't open checkra1n on iphone

+make sure have installed optional dependencies for odysseyra1n

+and paste thecommand
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/coolstar/Odyssey-bootstrap/master/procursus-deploy-linux-macos.sh)"`
+it will require password and type
+`alpine`
+you will see sileo on iphone ,search and install libhooker and rocketbootstrap,end

 ## `Advantage of pinera1n`
 - portable and friendly to operate with full GUI and touchscreen